CossetteG/1610Spring2021/README.md

 January 17th: Today the sun is bright and the colors vibrant.
 It's a good day to cast a good vibe spell, but Sundays usually are.
 Remember to drink water luvs

+January 21st: Today is a sunny, calm day.
+The day will go by quickly so remember to take the time to rest